xaviermouy/FishSound_Finder/docs/source/installation.rst

 1. **Install Anaconda:**

 	The easiest way to install python on your machine is to use Anaconda.
 It is an easy-to-install package manager, environment manager, and Python distribution that will make your life much easier.
-To install Anaconda follow the instructions on their website `here <https://docs.anaconda.com/anaconda/install/>`_.
+To install Anaconda follow the instructions on their website 'here <https://docs.anaconda.com/anaconda/install/>'__.

 2. **Create a new virtual environment:**

 	a.
-Open Anaconda Navigator (see `instructions <https://docs.anaconda.com/anaconda/navigator/getting-started>`_)
+Open Anaconda Navigator (see 'instructions <https://docs.anaconda.com/anaconda/navigator/getting-started>'__)
 	b.
-Create a new virtual environment with Python 3.7 (see `instructions <https://docs.anaconda.com/anaconda/navigator/getting-started/#managing-environments>`_)
+Create a new virtual environment with Python 3.7 (see 'instructions <https://docs.anaconda.com/anaconda/navigator/getting-started/#managing-environments>'__)

 3. **Install FishSound Finder:**

-	Open a terminal window in the virtual environment (see `here <https://i0.wp.com/mikelynchgames.com/wp-content/uploads/2019/01/anacondaterminallaunch.png>`_) and type:
+	Open a terminal window in the virtual environment (see 'here <https://i0.wp.com/mikelynchgames.com/wp-content/uploads/2019/01/anacondaterminallaunch.png>'__) and type:

 	.. code-block:: console